Bachelor of Arts (BA)

 Modern German Language 3

-, and improve your skills in spoken and written German and translation.
+In this third-year module, you will use vocabulary of increasing sophistication in both general and specialised fields, and improve your skills in spoken and written German and translation.
 You will improve your listening and reading comprehension skills, and learn to identify and rectify grammatical problems.
 An important aim of the course is to cultivate sensitivity towards language in general, and an awareness of register, semantics and style in particular.

 The Writer and Imperial Germany 1871-1918